 Focus lets you filter notifications based on what you’re currently doing and organize apps and widget pages on your home screen to match your activity or state of being.
 When you’re using focus your status is automatically displayed in messages so others know not to interrupt you.

-By default, there is a couple of focus mode already created by the iOS, like driving, fitness, gaming, reading, mindfulness along with do not disturb and silent modes.
+By default, there is a couple of focus mode already created by the iOS, like driving, fitness, gaming, reading, and mindfulness along with do not disturb and silent modes.

 iOS will automatically suggest Focuses to users using on-device intelligence to determine which people and apps should notify them at certain times.
 Focus suggestions are based on users’ contexts, such as work hours, personal time, or winding down for bed.